DCsunset/http-serve-file/README.md

 ## Features

-* Use sha256 of the file path as route to prevent conflicts.
+* Use SHA256 of the file path as route to prevent conflicts.
+* Print ip addresses available to simpify uri sharing.

 ## TODO

 * [ ] Colored output
-* [ ] Print all ip addresses
-* [ ] Bind multiple addresses
 * [ ] Print detailed logs

 ## Usage